About & ASHI >

 We welcome the questions and concerns of our clients and address them as we walk through the building together.
 After participating in our on-site inspection and reviewing our comprehensive and straightforward report, you can confidently enter the final stages of an informed purchase.
 Our inspections are performed in accordance with ASHI's (American Society of Home Inspectors) Standards of Practice.
 ASHI is the most recognized and respected organization of home inspectors in North America.

-We specialize in Roof Inspections and have been providing inspections and reports for the Insurance industry for over 18 years.
+We specialize in Roof Inspections and have provided hundreds of inspections and reports for the Insurance industry over the span of our company.
 We inspect every visual aspect of the roof and report on the condition of each roof slope and related component.
 The level of detail and scope our reports provide far surpass those of our competitors.
 Reports consist of detailed documentation on the location of defects and provide suggestion on how to correct the issue.

 Our inspectors have been educated and trained, not only to report on roof defects that are the source of leakage, but to also walk on tile roofs without causing damage.